- Course Title

 - Fundamentals of Supervision and Management I

 If you have recently been promoted to a supervisory or management position or want to learn how to become a more effective manager, this course will help you master the basics of business by learning the language of management.
-You will learn how to make a successful transition from employee to manager and you'll learn how to manage your time so that you can deal with the constant demands of a managerial job.
-Offered in partnership with ed2go. ed2go is a global Registered Education Provider for the Project Management Institute (PMI).
-R.E.P. #3213.
-Please visit pmi.org to learn more.
+Learn to make a successful transition from employee to manager and learn how to manage your time so that you can deal with the constant demands of a managerial job.

 - Describe what managers are and what they do, why they are needed, and how their various functions are defined.